Final Fantasy Crystal Chronicles: My Life as a King: Development

-Square Enix wanted to be one of the first companies to make games for the WiiWare service to attract more attention to their game as it was very different from other Final Fantasy games.
+Square Enix wanted to be one of the first companies to make games for the WiiWare service to attract more attention to their game, as it was very different from other Final Fantasy games.
 One of the developers of Front Mission: Online, Kenichiro Yuji, was chosen as the games director.
 Several gameplay ideas were considered for the project, including making it an action role-playing game or a sandbox video game, but the developers were not fans of the sandbox genre and settled on making an action role-playing game.
-The game originated from the concept that the player should control a king, rather than the hero, what they called an "inverted game" from the usual format.
-The battle system went through four revisions, much of which was discarded before the final design was agreed upon.
-At first it was thought that players would spend most of their time observing the action, but eventually features were added to encourage player engagement through various activities.
+The game originated from the concept that the player should control a king, rather than the hero, in a manner "inverted" compared to the usual format.
+The battle system went through four revisions, much of which was discarded, before the final design was agreed upon.
+At first, it was thought that players would spend most of their time observing the action, but eventually features were added to encourage player engagement through various activities.
 Battle reports thus became one of the toughest challenges for the team, and went through several iterations to get right.
 The development team also found it difficult to write dialogue that would keep the game exciting without the player actually participating in or even witnessing the battles.

 Not originally conceived as a Final Fantasy title, the game began from a prototype of Final Fantasy Crystal Chronicles to cut down on the projects costs.
 The game was linked to the Crystal Chronicles story through the game mechanic of summoning objects into existence through thought, a theme of the game series.
-Later in development empire building and strategy genres influenced the gameplay, but effort was made to simplify that genre's usual high learning curve.
+Later in development, empire building and strategy genres influenced the gameplay, but effort was made to simplify that genre's usual high learning curve.
 Many features did not make it into the final game, including a "freeplay" mode with randomly generated dungeons every game, and an epilogue, which was removed for not fitting in with the finished game.
 The bakery was going to be replaced by a general store, but using a bakery was more appealing to the developers.
 Multiplayer was another feature the director was enthusiastic about, with ideas including a "kings tournament" where players competed against each other, and recruiting adventurers from other kingdoms, but was not included.